Heritage of Japan

 The Jomon people also made a great many jewellery and ornamental items.
 They made shell bracelets, stone and clay small beads, large jade beads, pulley-shaped earrings, slit-shaped earrings (called ketsu), magatama comma-shaped jade pendants and deer antler pendants that Jomon men probably wore at their waists.

 The Jomon craftsmen made many things out of bone as well.
-You can take a look at bone spoons made for ritual purposes here.
+Bone spoons made for ritual purposes:

-There were even specialist sites or temporary base camps where the Jomon community focused on making of a certain craft, such as figurines, earrings or shell bracelets.
-Some of the shell bracelets were made from shell materials that were exotic, for example, the Patella Scutellaria optima shell could be found only in a few areas like Izu and Yakushima in the southern seas.
+There were even specialist sites or temporary base camps where the Jomon community focused on the making of a certain craft such as figurines, earrings or shell bracelets.
+Some of the shell bracelets were made from shell materials that were exotic.
+For example, the Patella Scutellaria optima shell could be found only in a few areas like Izu and Yakushima in the southwestern seas.

 Many of the Jomon crafts had practical uses for daily life.
 Cordage was one example.
 The Jomon people made twisted cords for rope, baskets and netting.
 They also made cloth fabric from nettle and hemp plants that they could wear, and many wooden items that they could use and which they lacquered to make them waterproof and heat-resistant.